 Surf & Turf: not just for fancy restaurants anymore!
 In fact, you can whip up this white-tablecloth-worthy dish from the comfort of your very own kitchen.
 Perfectly seared sirloin steak is drizzled with a rich pan sauce that’s flecked with freshly crushed black peppercorns.
 As if that weren’t enough, it’s piled with succulent shrimp tossed in garlic herb butter.
 Toasty garlic bread is the perfect accompaniment for swiping up any extra sauce (trust us, you won’t want to waste a drop), while lemony roasted green beans add a satisfying crunch.
 Yes, friend, you’re about to enjoy all of that!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Beef Stock Concentrate

 • Adjust rack to top position and preheat oven to 425 degrees.
 Place garlic herb butter in a large bowl; bring to room temperature (you’ll use it in step 4).
-Wash and dry produce. • Trim green beans if necessary.
-Trim and thinly slice scallions, separating whites from greens.
-Place peppercorns in a zip-close bag; crush with a heavy-bottomed pan or a rolling pin.
+Wash and dry produce. • Trim and thinly slice scallions, separating whites from greens.
+Place peppercorns in a zip-close bag; crush with a rolling pin or a heavy-bottomed pan.
 Halve baguette lengthwise.
 Zest and quarter lemon (for 4 servings, zest one lemon and quarter both).

 • While green beans roast, pat steak* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
 Add steak and cook to desired doneness, 3-6 minutes per side. • Turn off heat; transfer to a cutting board to rest.
 Wash out pan.